 With lots of humor and background knowledge, our guest and city guides will accompany you on a journey through Lindau’s culture, history, tradition and life.

-From June 30 to October 29, 2021, guided city tours will take place weekly.
-More details can be found here.
+From April 01 to October 28, 2023, guided city tours will take place weekly.
+More details can be found here

 St. Peter’s Church at Schrannenplatz is open daily from 10:00 – 18:00.
 There may be deviations.